nihui/cain-ncnn-vulkan/README.md

 **https://github.com/nihui/cain-ncnn-vulkan/actions**

 This package includes all the binaries and models required.
-It is portable, so no CUDA or Caffe runtime environment is needed :)
+It is portable, so no CUDA or PyTorch runtime environment is needed :)

 ## About CAIN